mikeatholm2022/yahoo/README.md

 # yahoo
-Python application for downloading historical market data from yahoo
+Python application for downloading historical US equity market data from yahoo.
+It checks for corporate actions and if one exists between the dates specified it will redownload all of the data since Jan 1st 2020.
+When a corporate action occurs you must adjust the closing price correctly or else you will see artifical jumps in price which never existed.
+These jumps will make all analysis on the data invalid.
+It assume access to the chaos MS SQL server schema.